kevinbrink/Configuration/README.md

 # Configuration

-Some of my configuration files, primarily to set up my `bash` and `vim` environments how I like them.
+Some of my configuration files, primarily to set up my `zshrc` and `vim` environments how I like them.

 If you want to set everything up, you should be able to just clone the repo and then run `./setup.sh`.
 The last few lines of the `setup.sh` require things like `make` and `ruby` to set up [Command T](https://github.com/wincent/command-t), and the last line does some setup for [C Tags](https://en.wikipedia.org/wiki/Ctags).
 I never really got into the habit of using c-tags (so maybe I should remove that line 🤔), but I highly recommend playing around with Command T. Makes finding and opening up files nice and super fast 🏃‍♂️